-FY 2023 Activities
+FY 2024 Activities

-- Partnership Agreements: Applications requesting FY 2023 support were submitted from SAAs and RAOs in October 2022.
-The NEA anticipates once again supporting all 50 state arts agencies, six jurisdictional arts agencies, and six regional arts organizations with funding for programming and activities that supports both locally-identified priorities and NEA strategies. - Cooperative Agreements: Cooperative agreements with service providers will further the work of the NEA in FY 2023, including renewal of an existing cooperative agreement with NASAA to support research and leadership development services relevant to state arts agencies, jurisdictional arts agencies, and regional arts organizations. - Field Development: FY 2023 will see important field developments relative to the relationship between jurisdictional arts agencies and regional arts organizations.
-In June 2022, the three Pacific Island jurisdictional arts agencies (Guam Council on the Arts and Humanities, American Samoa Council on Arts, Culture, & Humanities, and Northern Marianas Commonwealth Council for Arts & Culture) joined as members of Western State Arts Federation (WESTAF).
-In December 2022, Instituto de Cultura Puertorriqueňa joined as a member of the Mid Atlantic Arts Foundation, marking the first time that all jurisdictional arts agencies are represented by membership with regional arts organization.
-Regional arts organization membership will provide additional technical assistance and programmatic resources to these jurisdictional arts agencies.
+- Partnership Agreements: Applications requesting FY 2024 support will be submitted by SAAs and RAOs in October 2023.
+The NEA anticipates once again supporting all 50 state arts agencies, six jurisdictional arts agencies, six regional arts organizations, and a national service organization with funding for programming and activities that supports both locally-identified priorities and NEA strategies. - Cooperative Agreements: Cooperative agreements with service providers will further the work of the NEA in FY 2024, including renewal of an existing cooperative agreement with NASAA to support research and leadership development services relevant to state arts agencies, jurisdictional arts agencies, and regional arts organizations. - Field Development: FY 2024 will build on important recent field developments relative to the relationship between jurisdictional arts agencies and regional arts organizations.
+FY22 marked the first time that all jurisdictional arts agencies are represented by membership with regional arts organization.
+Regional arts organization membership will continue to provide additional technical assistance and programmatic resources to these jurisdictional arts agencies.
+FY 2024 also will see programming by RAOs further recognize the importance of artist-centered engagement, through an expanded focus of what has historically been called the Regional Touring Program.

-FY 2022 Accomplishments/Activities
+FY 2023 Accomplishments/Activities

-- FY 2022 State Partnership Agreements provided support for the planning and implementation of locally-determined priorities, identified through each state's strategic planning process.
-In addition, Partnership Agreements provided funding for arts education activities that address the NEA's arts education goals; arts programming in underserved communities, as identified by each state; and folk and traditional arts projects that strengthen the traditional arts and cultural heritage of states, thereby helping to preserve the diverse cultural heritage of the nation. - FY 2022 Regional Partnership Agreements provided support for the planning and implementation of locally-determined priorities, identified through each RAO's strategic planning process.
-In addition, Partnership Agreements provided funding for touring artists and performer showcases, giving priority to underserved communities; folk and traditional arts projects that strengthen the traditional arts and cultural heritage of regions, thereby helping to preserve the diverse cultural heritage of the nation; and professional development training for accessibility.
+• FY 2023 State Partnership Agreements provided support for the planning and implementation of locally-determined priorities, identified through each state's strategic planning process.
+In addition, Partnership Agreements provided funding for arts education activities that address the NEA's arts education goals; arts programming in underserved communities, as identified by each state; and folk and traditional arts projects that strengthen the traditional arts and cultural heritage of states, thereby helping to preserve the diverse cultural heritage of the nation.